martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `create_table`

-The `create_table` operation allows to create a new table, which includes the underlying column definitions, indexes, and unique constraints.
+The `create_table` operation allows creating a new table, which includes the underlying column definitions, indexes, and unique constraints.
 It must be called with a table name as first argument and requires a block where columns, indexes, and unique constraints are defined.

 For example: